Fspiga13/Humanoid-Robot-Obeys-Human-Action-Commands-through-a-Robot-Action-Ontology/README.md

 cd /ZoraNlpReasoner/TextToRDF/stanford-corenlp-full-2018-10-05/
 java --add-modules java.se.ee -mx4g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9000 -timeout 15000
 ```

+#### Step #2
 After running Stanford, you can test the operation of the RDF creation tool from the Stanford output.

-#### Step #2
 Run the following command after moving to the src folder, TextToRDF subfolder:
 ```
 cd /ZoraNlpReasoner/TextToRDF/src/
 python xproject.py -t "<sentence>"
 ```
+An example of an input sentence is: Zora, raise your right arm.
+This Step aims to verify that our tool TextToRDF returns the RDF of the input sentence.

 #### Step #3
 Passed the previous step, you can run the ZoraNlpReasoner main project, after moving to the ZoraNlpReasoner folder, with the command:
 ```
 cd /ZoraNlpReasoner/
 java -jar ZoraNlpReasoner.jar
 ```
 to test that it communicates correctly with the TextToRDF tool.
+When the prject runs, shows the instruction for use and waits for an input command for the robot (*e.g. Zora, raise your right arm*).

 Through the use of the project it is possible to test the behavior of the robot based on the sentences chosen as if they were given as input to the robot itself.
 Shows all the features without the need for *Choregraphe*.

 #### Step #4
 Once this phase is over, you can test the **complete application**, also using the Choregraphe software by importing the project from the ZoraActions.crg file.